SoftBank modifies new low-cost mobile plan

 SoftBank Corp. said Thursday that it has revised its new low-cost mobile phone service plan to lower the base rate.

-The 20-gigabyte smartphone plan will be offered at ¥2,480 per month, with an option of adding unlimited calling for ¥500.
-The service, named “Linemo,” will be launched on March 17.
+The 20-gigabyte smartphone plan will be offered at ¥2,480 per month, with an option of adding an unlimited number of calls of up to 5 minutes each for ¥500.
+The service, named "Linemo," will be launched on March 17.

-The plan, first announced in December, was initially priced at ¥2,980 per month, with unlimited calling of up to five minutes included in the base plan.
+The plan, first announced in December, was initially priced at ¥2,980 per month, with an unlimited number of calls of up to five minutes each included in the base plan.

 The change brought down the base rate to be on par with that of rival KDDI Corp.'s new "povo" low-cost service.